FitzwilliamMuseum/walking-the-landscape-fitz-cdh/_walks/Walk-E.md

 centroid: "51.963850, 1.007635"
 manifestOne: https://cudl.lib.cam.ac.uk//iiif/PR-FITZWILLIAM-P-00232-01954-00002-B
 quote: "This spot saw the day spring of my Life, Hours of Joy, and years of Happiness, This place first tinged my boyish fancy with a love of the art, This place was the origin of my fame."
-byline: "Frontispiece, the 'English Landscape', John Constable, 1831"
+byline: "Frontispiece, the English Landscape, John Constable, 1831"
 sceneset: "Local school children will be recreating Constable's walk to school and contemplating the Summer Evening view"
 ---
 Constable would have been familiar with this route since childhood as, from the age of 11, he walked the 1.5 miles to school in Dedham every day!